friends-of-ce/merchant-api-client-php/docs/Api/ShipmentApi.md

 shipmentShippingLabel($merchantShipmentNo): \SplFileObject
 ```

-Download shipping label.
+Gets a shipping label

-Downloads the shipping label for the shipment.
-There may pass some time between creating the shipment<br />and the availability of the label.
-So '404 Not Found' might incidate it is not available yet.
+Downloads the shipping label for the shipment.<br /> <br /> **NB:** it may take some time between the creation of the shipment and the availability of the label.<br />A \"404 not found\" error might indicate that the label is not available yet.

 ### Example